Kingxukai/linux/Documentation/arch/x86/earlyprintk.rst

      .. note::
-       If your system does not list a debug port capability then you probably won't be able to use the USB debug key.
+       If your system does not list a debug port capability then you probably won't be able to use the woke USB debug key.

   b) You also need a NetChip USB debug cable/key: